OmkarKillarikar/MojoDiet/README.md

 ## Development server
+Make sure Node and Npm is installed.
+After cloning repository run `npm install` to install all dependencies.
 Run `ng serve --base-href '/mojoDiet/'` for a dev server.
 Navigate to `http://localhost:4200/mojoDiet`.
 The app will automatically reload if you change any of the source files.
 Optionally user `--port` flag to select custom port